MicrosoftDocs/fabric-docs/docs/data-engineering/how-to-use-notebook.md

 1. Share your insights and **Post** them.

-1. An Email notification will be triggered, and user clicks on **Open Comments** link to quickly locate this cell.
+1. An Email notification is triggered, and user clicks on **Open Comments** link to quickly locate this cell.

 1. Moreover, authorize and configure the permissions for users when tagging someone who doesn’t have access, ensuring that your code assets are well managed.